Musheirifa: Geography

 The village is located on a group of hills overlooking the Jezreel Valley, which gives it its name "The High Places".
 The Ba'ana river flows through the village.
 In the middle of the village there is a spring which used to provide water to the residents until it dried in recent years.
-There is another spring some 3 km from the village called "eayan alhajar" (عين الحجر), or "Stone Spring".
+There is another spring some 3 km from the village called "Ayn AlHajar" (عين الحجر), or "Stone Spring".
 It was used for irrigation and as a recreational site for the residents.
 Today the spring still flows but the amount of water decreased.
 Around the spring there are mint plants.